Home Overview Spelling Grammar Usage Translate

 1,205 numbers (commas after each 3 digits).
 Ex: 1,200,000,000 (1.2 billion)

-Number spelling: Spell out numbers zero and one through ten; others use digital form.
+Number spelling: Typically, we spell numbers zero and one through ten; higher numbers use digital form.

 Ex:: All three friends were 24 years old.